-The monthly bank reconciliation must be submitted to the Office of the Treasurer for review and approval.
+The monthly bank reconciliation must be submitted to the Office of the VP for Finance and Treasurer for review and approval.

 Each check written in the amount of $50,000.00 or more must have two signatures, one of which must be the Vice President for Finance and Treasurer, Associate Treasurer, or Executive Director of Risk Management.

-The operation and administration of separate bank accounts must adhere to the University’s internal control policies (see Financial Policy #2701).
+The operation and administration of separate bank accounts must adhere to Policy #2701, Internal Control Policy.

-Any discrepancies or non-reconciled items will be reported by the Office of the Treasurer to the custodian, in writing.
+Any discrepancies or non-reconciled items will be reported by the Office of the VP for Finance and Treasurer to the custodian, in writing.

-All reconciliations are due to the Office of the Treasurer by the 15th working day of the month.
-The Assistant Cash Manager will notify the Custodian in writing if the reconciliation is not received in a timely matter.
-If no response and/or reconciliation is received within 5 business days, the Associate Treasurer will notify the custodian in writing of the outstanding request.
-All requests for reconciliation that are not received within 15 business days of their due date will be reported as delinquent to the Vice President for Finance and Treasurer and the actions to close the account may be taken.
+All reconciliations are due to the Office of the VP for Finance and Treasurer by the 15th working day of the month.
+Cash Management will notify the Custodian in writing if the reconciliation is not received in a timely matter.
+If no response and/or reconciliation is received within 5 business days, the Executive Director, Finance & Treasury will notify the custodian in writing of the outstanding request.
+All requests for reconciliation that are not received within 15 business days of their due date will be reported as delinquent to the Vice President for Finance and Treasurer and actions to close the account may be taken.

-Any accounts that remained unreconciled for more than one reporting period may be closed by the Officer of the Treasurer.
+Any accounts that remain unreconciled for more than one reporting period may be closed by the Officer of the VP for Finance and Treasurer.

 Differences must be identified, aged, investigated and explained, with any significant correcting entries recorded in the proper accounting period.
 Correcting entries that are determined to be immaterial or less than significant, should be recorded in the subsequent accounting period.
 Differences remaining outstanding for over 90 days that cannot be resolved should be written off.